 Airbnb thrived on the fact that many people were asking for less formal experiences than the ones offered by hotels.

-iTunes abandoned albums in favour of singles, in order to offer its users maximum customisation and a unique experience.
+iTunes abandoned albums in favor of singles, in order to offer its users maximum customization and a unique experience.

 The Apple Store also offers a unique experience, allowing the potential customer to find his or her place within the Apple ecosystem.